apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 - Store Background Color  *(optional)*: you can easily select color from swatch or [hex code](https://htmlcolorcodes.com/)
 - Contact and Social Plug-ins *(optional)*: currently we support email address, Facebook, Instagram, and Line

 **Tax and Shipping Set-up**

 - Tax Rate *(optional)*: if Tax Rate = 0, it will not be shown on the store page
 - Shipping Options *(optional)*: you can setup multiple options and free shipping minimum

+**Payment Options**

+- PayPal: [contact us](https://apiobuild.com/forms/business/), let us help you integrate your [PayPal business account](https://www.paypal.com/us/business)
+- Zelle: provide your Zelle email or mobile number
+- Venmo: provide your Venmo handle

+*Note: We view Zelle and Venmo as manual payment methods, which means the payment would be handled outside of the Chopin checkout.*

 **Google Sheet API**